-Evernote has both a free, and paid version.
-You can use the free version as a word processor and note-taking software, or pay for the premium version if you want extra perks.
+Evernote has both free and paid versions.
+You can use the free version as a word processor and note-taking software, or pay for the premium version if you want the extra perks.

-While Evernote isn’t designed specifically for books, the tool’s organization makes it a feasible option as a book writing software.
+While Evernote isn't designed specifically for books, the tool's organization makes it a great option for writers.

 Benefits to using Evernote as your free book writing software:

-#1 – Streamlines note-taking process.
-At it’s core, Evernote is a writing software that’s designed to make note-taking easy and efficient.
-This makes it a useful book writing software because the same note-taking organization principles can be integrated into the process of writing a book.
+- Streamlines note-taking process.
+At its core, Evernote is a writing software that's designed to make note-taking easy and efficient.
+This makes it a useful book writing software because the same organizational principles can be integrated into the process of writing a book.

-#2 – Versatility makes for easy customization.
-While Evernote isn’t designed for just authors and novelists, the versatility it brings to users with multiple uses for the program come in handy, especially for those writing a book.
-The ability to create notebooks, tags, and sort information, as well as robust AI-suggested content means that this book writing software is a power-house for personalization.
-With enough tweaks and adaptability, Evernote is a super versatile program that you can adjust to fit your needs best.
+- Easy customization.
+While Evernote isn't designed for just authors and novelists, the versatility it brings to users with multiple uses for the program comes in handy, especially for those writing a book.
+The ability to create notebooks, tags, and sort information, as well as robust AI-suggested content means that this software is a powerhouse for personalization.

-#3 – A hub for your book research and inspiration.
-Anyone who is in the process of writing a book knows how often a random surge of inspiration, or piece of research, hits us as we write.
+- A hub for your book research and inspiration.
+Anyone who is in the process of writing a book knows how often a random surge of inspiration hits us as we write.
 Evernote is perfect for housing all of our inspirational quotes or research, without derailing our book writing efforts altogether.

-Now that we’ve covered the top free book writing software tools available, let’s move on to the paid book writing software.
+Now that we’ve covered the top free book writing software tools available, let’s move on to the paid writing software.
+Here are our favorites!:

-Unlike other book writing software on the market that requires you to download a program to your computer, the Novelize app can be accessed on any device with web access.
+Unlike other writing software on the market that requires you to download a program to your computer, NovelPad can be accessed on any device with web access.
 That makes it one of the best writing apps for Android or iOS.
-If you want to try the app out first before committing, take advantage of the company's offer (not always running) of a 14-day free trial, and continue with the service if you choose to pay.
+If you want to try it out before committing, take advantage of the company's offer (not always running) of a 14-day free trial!

-Benefits to using Novelize as your book writing software:
+Benefits to using NovelPad as your book writing software: